Explore Peso da Régua: Where River Views and Wine Roads Begin

 A Douro River cruise offers one of the most captivating ways to admire the valley’s iconic terraced vineyards.
 Whether aboard a traditional rabelo boat or a modern vessel, travelers are treated to sweeping views of a landscape shaped by centuries of winemaking, now proudly listed as a UNESCO World Heritage Site.
 Cruises between Peso da Régua and Porto vary in length, from short scenic trips to full-day journeys, some including passage through the river’s dramatic locks.
 Many itineraries also feature stops at local quintas, where guests can discover winemaking traditions firsthand and enjoy guided tastings.
 Whether at sunrise, when the golden light bathes the hills, or at sunset in tranquil silence, a Douro cruise is a truly unforgettable way to experience the soul of this remarkable wine region.

-Top Things to Do Around Peso da Régua
+Best Things to do around Peso da Régua

 Explore the UNESCO-listed Upper Douro Vineyards